 That next morning Esther and I became tag-team parents taking turns napping while the other watched the baby.
 “You sleep, I got this one.”
 One changed him while the other kept family members updated.
 “Mom remember how Dad said, he wanted to take the baby home with him?
 You can pick him up anytime.”

-For me it was on the job training.
+For me, it was on-the-job training.
 We spent time watching the baby in his Moses basket and Jeopardy on TV, “Diaper Change for 200 Alex”.
 Patterns developed.
 “He’s due for a feeding, or time for a diaper change.”

-I quickly learned diaper changes required undivided attention—you could get peed on or worse could be cleaning the carpet afterwards because you took the diaper off too soon.
+I quickly learned diaper changes required undivided attention—you could get peed on or worse could be cleaning the carpet afterward because you took the diaper off too soon.
 The first week seemed like a juror being sequestered during a high-profile trial but the perks were pretty good too.
-My crankiness and sleep deprivation was rough, but they were forgotten every time Cristian flashed me a smile.Share This:
+My crankiness and sleep deprivation were rough, but they were forgotten every time Cristian flashed me a smile.Share This: